ChakkMorris/Programming-with-Python/README.md

 # python_basics
-This project contains quite basic development codes with Python
+This project contains some basic programming with Python